 A paved parking area for employees would be provided adjoining the existing Administrative Building, with a capacity for 40 vehicles, consistent with peak-period employee and visitor estimates.
 Ample all-weather surfaced space would also be available to accommodate loading/unloading operations and truck and equipment parking within the VMT Site.
 This VMT parking area would also be made available to Orcem employees and visitors, as needed, to meet peak demands and satisfy City Code standards.
-A parking agreement between the two applicants would be recorded.
+A parking agreement allowing Orcem employees to park on the VMT site will be recorded.